India's been an online writer for over eight years. She often writes about world cuisine and cooking.

 What Makes Clarified Butter So Special?

-- The French make a version called beurre noisette (meaning Hazelnut Butter, but free of real hazel nuts altogether), where the butter is cooked long enough and hot enough so the water is cooked out, which then caramelizes the solids to create a nutty flavor (these solids are then skimmed off).
-This product is known as Brown Butter.
-NOT WHAT WE ARE MAKING TODAY!
+- The French make a version called beurre noisette (meaning hazelnut butter, but free of real hazelnuts altogether), where the butter is cooked long enough and hot enough so the water is cooked out, which then caramelizes the solids to create a nutty flavor (these solids are then skimmed off).
+This product is known as brown butter.
+This is completely different than the recipe above.